15 Press Release Best Practices to Boost Small Business PR

 - Include links: Place links to your website in sections of your release where they add value for the reader.
 For example, add your company’s website URL in the press release boilerplate so readers can learn more if they are so inclined.
 You may also include a link to your website in your call to action.
 For example, offer a lead magnet your readers will find valuable enough to download.

-- Use a distribution service with SEO services: Once you have an SEO-friendly press release, hire a press release distribution service like eReleases.
-They can optimize other article elements, such as the title, H1, and meta description tags.
-Fully implementing press release SEO best practices makes your news more likely to be discovered when people search for related information.
+- Use a distribution service with SEO services: Once you have an SEO-friendly press release, distribute it through a service like eReleases so that elements like the title, H1, and meta description tags will also be fully optimized.
+Implementing press release SEO best practices like these makes your news more likely to be discovered when people search for stories online.

 Best Practices for Sending Press Releases